THE CEMETERY PHOTOS

 Significant investment in time and money went into the project and as the photos below show, Colin was focusing on the appearance and maintenance of the site.
 Contrary to claims by subsequent owners, the neglect of the cemetery appears to have begun after 2004/5 when the cemetery was no longer in Colin's ownership.

 The vandalism which occurred in 2008 happened long after Colin had, for whatever reason, abandoned the idea of his private cemetery business.
 The record of ownership at that time and thereafter shows a list of property and investment companies.
-It has not been possible to give exact dates for the transfer of ownership to the first of these companies, but we believe that Colin Arkwright and Tony Walsh had no involvement after 2006/7 and possibly much earlier than that.
+It has not been possible to give exact dates for the transfer of ownership to the first of these companies, but we believe that Colin Arkwright and Tony Walsh had no involvement with the Calderstones cemetery after 2006/7 and possibly much earlier than that.

 During 2007, it would appear that attempts were made by unnamed owners to promote the development of a pet cemetery.
 While there were suggestions that such burials did take place, after three years of research there is no documentary evidence of any such burials and good reason to believe that the site was already in the process of being sold between property developers at the time this proposal was receiving publicity.